localstack/docs/content/en/ci/github-actions/index.md

 We recommend taking the following steps:
 - Install the LocalStack CLI (and maybe also `awslocal`).
 - Make sure your LocalStack docker image is up-to-date by pulling the latest version.
 - Use the LocalStack CLI to start LocalStack.
-Make sure to use the `DOCKER_FLAGS='-d'` to start the LocalStack docker container in detached mode.
+Make sure to use the `-d` flag to start the LocalStack docker container in detached mode.
 - Wait for the container to report that it is up and running.

 An official GitHub action for this also planned, to make the configuration easier and less verbose.